BEFORE YOUR DEPARTURE

 If you believe there is a problem, which needs to be addressed, please contact a member of the BMA staff, ideally the Accommodation Officer (Michel) in the first instance and explain the situation to them.

 If you still feel that the matter has not been satisfactorily resolved, please contact Patrice DUVERT, School director whilst still in France so that she can act on your behalf.

-Experience suggests that many problems arise out of misunderstanding or misinterpretation due to communication failure – but do remember that you must make an attempt to sort the matter out whilst in France.
+Experience suggests that many problems arise out of misunderstanding or misinterpretation due to communication failure, remember that you must make an attempt to sort the matter out whilst in France.

-Patrice DUVERT, director of the school recommends you in case of problem in your host family:
+Patrice DUVERT, director of the school recommends you in case of a problem in your host family:

 2. Host family Accommodation

-Lunch: The hosts will give you a lunch box meal each day to take into school with you (but you eat with the hosts at the weekend).
+Lunch: The hosts will give you a lunch box meal each day to take to school with you (but you eat with the hosts at the weekend).

 Evening Meal: The main meal of the day, eaten with your hosts.

 There will be a bed, sheets and covers, pillow, and closet space and you will have access to a desk or a table (which may be in another room).Towels may be provided for use in the bathroom but it is generally advisable to take your own, as they can be rather small and useless by UK standards!

 You will be sharing a bedroom with another student (same gender, different nationality) unless you specifically request to be placed in accommodation with a friend who books with BMA at the same time as you.